Environmental physiology refers to the effects of the environment on the growth and performance of farm animals.

 1. In short daylight, provide extra illumination

-3. Cover up windows with dark cloth to reduce light intensity.
+3. Cover up windows with a dark cloth to reduce light intensity.

 EFFECT OF CHANGES IN CLIMATE ON GROWTH

-The effect of climate on growth could be economically positive or negative to the farmer in that if they are extreme (excessively hot or cold) animals will not eat well and thus not grow well or each more and still not grow well.
-Other instances includes
+The effect of climate on growth could be economically positive or negative to the farmer in that if the climate is extreme (excessively hot or cold), animals will not eat well and thus not grow well or each more and still not grow well.
+Other instances include

-2. High rainfall causes more incidence and multiplication of Tsetse fly and other pest
+2. High rainfall causes more incidence and multiplication of the Tsetse fly and another pest

-3. High humidity favors mould growth in pens and also in feed which could cause diseases
+3. High humidity favours mould growth in pens and also in feed, which could cause diseases

-A favorable climate cteris paribus should give room for farmers to make optimum gain from their enterprise.
-To this end, farmers ought to keep things in check such as
+A favourable climate, ceteris paribus, should give room for farmers to make optimum gain from their enterprise.
+To this end, farmers ought to keep things in check, such as

 1. Installing fans and air conditioners

-2. Plan for good ventilation when constructing animal house
+2. Plan for good ventilation when constructing an animal house

 3. Used building materials that are poor conductors of heat

-4. Painting walls of animal house white to reflect sun rays
+4. Painting the walls of the animal house white to reflect the sun’s rays

-6. Use mesh in place of brick wall at some heights
+6. Use mesh in place of a brick wall at some heights

 7. Install humidifiers or open trays filled with water to increase or reduce humidity.